 Brian Johnson said that the inspiration for this song came from seeing images of American girls while recording in the Bahamas for the album Back In Black.

-Angus and Malcolm Young have received lots of praise for their guitar on this.
-The song is often placed within the Top-100 guitar solos of all time. (thanks, Derek - Kingsport, TN, for above 2)
+Angus and Malcolm Young have received lots of praise for their guitar work on this track.
+The song has made many lists of top guitar solos in rock.

-Some copies of the single were pressed incorrectly - they play a song called "Shake A Leg" instead of this and are considered collectors items.
+Some copies of the single were pressed incorrectly - they play a song called "Shake A Leg" and are considered collector's items.

-This plays over the end credits of the movie A Knight's Tale. (thanks, Tom - Trowbridge, England)
+This plays over the end credits of the movie A Knight's Tale

 In 2002 Celine Dion covered this song together with Anastacia at a VH1 Divas Las Vegas concert.
 The French-Canadian singer came on stage playing air-guitar and proceeded to belt out this track.
 Though never released as a single, some radio stations played her version of this classic heavy metal track.
 In a 2008 poll conducted by a panel of experts in the Total Guitar magazine her rendition was awarded the dubious honor of worst cover song of all time.
 Total Guitareditor Stephen Lawson commented "Celine Dion covering AC/DC is sacrilege."
 Two more covers by pop acts of legendary tunes by rock acts followed Dion in the survey.
 Sugababes and Girls Aloud 2007 version of Aerosmith and Run DMC's "Walk This Way" came second on the list and Westlife's 1999 version of "More Than Words" by Extreme, a track on their self-titled debut album, came third.